On the Computational Complexity of Non-dictatorial Aggregation: Introduction

-Much of the investigation of the existence of non-dictatorial aggregators has been carried out under two assumptions: (a) the aggregators are \emph{independent of irrelevant alternatives} (IAA); and (b) the aggregators are \emph{conservative} (also known as \emph{supportive}).
-The IAA assumption means that the aggregator is an issue-by-issue aggregator, so that an IAA aggregator on $m$ issues can be identified with an $m$-tuple $(f_1,\ldots,f_m)$ of functions aggregating the votes on each issue.
+The investigation of the existence of non-dictatorial aggregators is typically carried out under two assumptions: (a) the aggregators are \emph{independent} and (b) the aggregators are \emph{conservative} (also known as \emph{supportive} or \emph{grounded}).
+The independence assumption means that the aggregator is an issue-by-issue aggregator, so that an independent aggregator on $m$ issues can be identified with an $m$-tuple $(f_1,\ldots,f_m)$ of functions aggregating the votes on each issue.
+It is not difficult to see that, if independence is not assumed, then non-dictatorial aggregation is trivially always possible.
+The notion of independence corresponds to that of \emph{independence of irrelevant alternatives} (IIA) used by J. K. Arrow \cite{arrow1951social} in the preference aggregation framework, under a natural embedding (provided by Dokow and Holzman in \cite{dokow2009aggregation}) of the preference aggregation framework to the framework described here.
 The conservativeness (or supportiveness) assumption means that, for every issue, the position returned by the aggregator is one of the positions held by the members of the society on that issue.
+An immediate consequence of this property, is that the social decision cannot have ``compromises'' between the choices of the voters.